-Sleep apnea is different because it is caused by either the throat muscles closing during sleep (Obstructive Sleep Apnea) or from a more rare condition of your lungs not taking a breath periodically (Central Sleep Apnea).
-A lack of oxygen in the blood due to COPD is from the lack of properly functioning air sacks in the lungs.
-When we sleep, some of theses air sacks, known as alveoli, shut down, making it even harder to absorb enough oxygen into the blood stream.
-This is when using oxygen therapy during the night becomes necessary.
+Sleep apnea is different because it is caused by either the throat muscles closing during sleep (known as, Obstructive Sleep Apnea) or from a rarer condition of your lungs not taking a breath periodically (known as, Central Sleep Apnea).
+A lack of oxygen in the blood due to COPD is from the lack of properly functioning air sacs (known as alveoli) in the lungs.
+In this condition, some of these air sacs shut down during our sleep, making it even harder to absorb enough oxygen into the bloodstream.

 If you have already been diagnosed with obstructive sleep apnea (OSA) by your doctor, you probably also have a CPAP machine to use at night during sleep.
 A CPAP machine’s core function is to prevent the collapse of your airway while sleeping using pressurized air.
 However, CPAP machine’s air contains the normal air with 21% oxygen.

 An immediate result of OSA is a persistent lack of oxygen during sleep.
 If your doctor has determined that your oxygen levels drop too low or too often while you sleep, even while using a CPAP machine, they might also prescribe supplemental oxygen to be used in conjunction with your CPAP machine to keep your oxygen levels normal.
 This is achieved by "bleeding-in" oxygen into your CPAP system to increase the oxygen level.
 Through a bleed-in adapter, you can get benefits of both – your CPAP machine and Oxygen Concentrator.